WeblateOrg/weblate/docs/faq.rst

 Why do links contain example.com as the domain?
 -----------------------------------------------

-Weblate uses Djangos sites framework and it defines the site name inside the database.
+Weblate uses Django's sites framework and it defines the site name inside the database.
 You need to set the domain name to match your installation.

 .. seealso::